Lancaster PA Amish Country: Where Buggy Whips Still Fly Off the Shelves

 Osteria-Avanti-Leola-PA

-STAY: Inn at Kitchen Kettle Village
+STAY: Inn at Kitchen Kettle Village (Intercourse PA)

 There’s something quirky about staying in what at first glance seems like a “tourist trap.”
-But guest quarters nestled among the shops and streets of this commercial enterprise are surprisingly fine, with reasonable rates and friendly service that befits a family run business.
+But guest quarters nestled among the shops and streets at the Inn at Kitchen Kettle Village are surprisingly fine, with reasonable rates and friendly service that befits a family-run business.
 Right down to the welcome treat in each room that includes a complimentary travel mug you can have refilled with coffee throughout the Village any time of day.

 If you like your own “cottage,” but care less that the room itself is somewhat plain, choose a Cottage room.
 For the best luxury bang for your buck, the rooms over the Quilt Shop building are jaded-luxury-traveler-tested stylish.

-Ask for 902; a two-level charmer with couches and flat screen TV downstairs and a leather reading chair, subtle greens and ecru pallet, a big, sponged-wall bathroom and, like every single room here, features locally-quilted bedding.
+Ask for 902; a two-level charmer with couches and flat-screen TV downstairs and a leather reading chair, subtle greens and ecru pallet, a big, sponged-wall bathroom, and, like every single room here, features locally-quilted bedding.

 The Kling House